Quantizable functions on K\"ahler manifolds and non-formal quantization: Introduction

-Note that the Karabegov form of the Fedosov connection is precisely given by $\frac{1}{\hbar}(\omega - \alpha)$.
-When it satisfies an integrality condition (see equation \eqref{equation: integrality condition}), we can prove that the sheaf $\mathcal{C}_{\alpha,k}^\infty$ is isomorphic to the sheaf of holomorphic differential operators on some holomorphic line bundles.
-A particularly important case is when the Karabegov form is the same as that in the \emph{Berezin-Toeplitz quantization}.
-In this case, the line bundles are tensor powers $L^{\otimes k}$'s of the prequantum line bundle $L$.
-An extension of Fedosov's method allows us to construct a sheaf $\mathcal{F}_{L^{\otimes k}}$ of modules over the Weyl bundle $\W_{X,\C}$ equipped with a compatible Fedosov flat connection, and we have the following result analogous to the ono-to-one correspondence between smooth functions and flat sections of the Weyl bundle in Fedosov quantization: \begin{thm}[= Theorem \ref{theorem: Bargmann-Fock-isomorphic-prequantum}] On a K\"ahler manifold $X$ with prequantum line bundle $L$, the symbol map gives a canonical isomorphism from flat sections of $\mathcal{F}_{L^{\otimes k}}$ on any open set $U\subset X$ under the Fedosov connection to holomorphic sections of $L^{\otimes k}$ on $U$. \end{thm}
+A particularly important case is when the Karabegov form is the same as that in the \emph{Berezin-Toeplitz quantization} (when the closed formal $(1,1)$-form $\alpha$ is suitably chosen).
+In this case, the line bundles are tensor powers of the prequantum line bundle $L$.
+Applying the extension of Fedosov's method in our previous work \cite{CLL3} allows us to construct a \emph{level $k$ Bargmann-Fock sheaf} $\mathcal{F}_{L^{\otimes k}}$ of modules over the Weyl bundle $\W_{X,\C}$ equipped with a compatible Fedosov flat connection $D_{\alpha,k}$, for every positive integer $k$.
+Then we have the following result analogous to the ono-to-one correspondence \cite{Fed} between smooth functions and flat sections of the Weyl bundle in Fedosov quantization: \begin{thm}[= Theorem \ref{theorem: Bargmann-Fock-isomorphic-prequantum}] Suppose that $X$ is a K\"ahler manifold equipped with a prequantum line bundle $L$.
+Choose the closed formal $(1,1)$-form $\alpha$ so that the Karabegov form coincides with that of the Berezin-Toeplitz quantization of $X$.
+Then for any positive integer $k$, the symbol map gives a canonical sheaf isomorphism from the sheaf of flat sections of the Bargmann-Fock sheaf $\mathcal{F}_{L^{\otimes k}}$ under its Fedosov connection $D_{\alpha,k}$ to the sheaf of holomorphic sections of the $k$-th tensor power $L^{\otimes k}$. \end{thm}

 Now the compatibility between the Fedosov connections on the Weyl bundle $\W_{X,\C}$ and $\mathcal{F}_{L^{\otimes k}}$ implies that quantizable functions of level $k$ act on the (local) holomorphic sections of $L^{\otimes k}$.
 Since locality is obvious, this gives the desired non-formal quantization described by holomorphic differential operators on the Hilbert space $H^0(X,L^{\otimes k})$: \begin{thm}[= Theorem \ref{theorem: almost-holomorphic-function-differential-operators}] Suppose that $X$ is a K\"ahler manifold equipped with a prequantum line bundle $L$.
-Choose $\alpha$ so that the Karabegov form coincides with that of the Berezin-Toeplitz quantization of $X$.
+Choose the closed formal $(1,1)$-form $\alpha$ so that the Karabegov form coincides with that of the Berezin-Toeplitz quantization of $X$.
 Then for any positive integer $k$, there is a natural isomorphism (of TDOs)